restatedev/service-protocol/service-invocation-protocol.md

   - SDK, which contains the implementation of the Restate Protocol
   - User business logic, which interacts with the SDK to access Restate system calls (or syscalls)

-Each service method invocation is modeled by the protocol as a state machine, where state transitions can be caused either by user code or by _Runtime events_.
+Each invocation is modeled by the protocol as a state machine, where state transitions can be caused either by user code or by _Runtime events_.

 Every state transition is logged in the _Invocation journal_, used to implement Restate's durable execution model.
 The